-Burien stirred up by roar from new Sea-Tac Airport overflights
+Burien stirred up by roar from sharp increase in Sea-Tac Airport overflights

 - Despite some bumps, Boeing's production pace improves and cash continues to flow

-This instruction only applied when the wind was from the north, which is only about 30 percent of the time, mostly in the summer.
+This instruction applied only when the wind was from the north, which is about 30 percent of the time, mostly in the summer.
 And it applied only to the Q400s, about 2 percent of Sea-Tac departures.

-Still, on those days, that means 35 to 40 of the planes follow a narrow westbound track, mostly during peak hours, said Terry Plumb, a retired Seattle Department of Transportation project manager who lives in the well-off Seahurst neighborhood of Burien.
+Still, on those days, that means 35 to 40 of the planes follow a narrow westbound track, mostly during peak hours, said Terry Plumb, a retired Seattle Department of Transportation project manager who lives in the Seahurst neighborhood of Burien.

 “We always had quiet,” said Plumb.
 “That’s why people live here.”
 Though he believes the new noise has knocked 20 percent off the value of his home, he says he’ll move if nothing changes.